harizonelopez/django-weather-app/README.md

 - Allows users to enter a city name to get the current weather information.
 - Displays the temperature, weather description, and an animated weather icon representing the current weather condition.
 - Provides error messages if the entered city is not found or if there is an issue fetching weather data.
+- Feel free to copy and paste this markdown directly into your README file and customize it with your project-specific details.

 ## Technologies Used